-Gloves are required for Food and Nutrition Services workers at all times and other staff whenever cleaning or sanitizing an item or surface.
+- Face coverings (nose and mouth) will be encouraged for staff.
+Students may also choose to wear face coverings. - Gloves are required for Food and Nutrition Services workers at all times and other staff whenever cleaning or sanitizing an item or surface.

-- Personal Protective Equipment (PPE) including face coverings (back-ups to your own personal face coverings), hand sanitizer, thermometers, and gloves will be provided at schools on a continual basis throughout the school year, beginning in August. - Additional signage on how to stop the spread of COVID-19, properly wash hands, promote everyday protective measures including face coverings will be on display in buildings. - Consistent scheduled times and procedures will be established throughout the day for hand hygiene, promoting hand washing.
-Students entering the building from recess will wash their hands (hand sanitizer may also be used). - All staff and students will be required to stay home when experiencing symptoms that could be COVID-19 symptoms.
+- Personal Protective Equipment (PPE) including face coverings (back-ups to your own personal face coverings), hand sanitizer, thermometers, and gloves will be provided at schools on a continual basis throughout the school year, beginning in August. - Additional signage on how to stop the spread of COVID-19, properly wash hands, promote everyday protective measures including face coverings will be on display in buildings. - Consistent scheduled times and procedures will be established throughout the day for hand hygiene, promoting hand washing. - All staff and students will be required to stay home when experiencing symptoms that could be COVID-19 symptoms.